CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition

 \subsection{Loss Function}

-Given the \MethodName representation $\omega$ we learn to predict a training class.
-We use a semantic softmax function~\cite{ji2018semantic}, to learn a function which is aware of the semantic embedding and thus can transfer better to zero-shot classes:
+Given the \MethodName representation $\omega_i$ we predict a seen class using a simple MLP, $V$.
+Instead of the vanilla softmax function, we use semantic softmax~\cite{ji2018semantic}, which includes the semantic information $a(y_i)$ and thus can transfer better to Zero-Shot classes:

-where $S$ is the total number of seen classes, $V$ is an MLP and the output $\hat y_{i}$ is a vector with a probability distribution over the seen classes.
-We train a multi-class classifier, which minimizes the cross-entropy loss with a regularization term ($W$ refers to all weights in the network):
+The output $\hat y_{i}$ is a vector with a probability distribution over the $S$ seen classes.
+We train the classifier, which minimizes the cross-entropy loss with a regularization term: